 Any website that supports SSLv3 is vulnerable to POODLE, even if it also supports more recent versions of TLS.
 SSLv3 is disabled by default in Firefox 34, which was released on Nov 25 2014.

-It's recommended to disable SSLv3 and replace it with TLSv1.0 as soon as compatibility with legacy clients is no longer required.
+It's recommended to disable SSLv3 and replace it with TLS 1.2 or higher

 To disable SSLv2 and SSLv3: